Lead testing in schools

 Results of testing of school potable water sources can be found by clicking on this link.

 Asbestos Management Plan

 In accordance with the Asbestos Hazard Emergency Response Act (AHERA) of 1987, Marcellus Central School District’s facilities have been inspected and response actions are planned to ensure a continued safe environment for our students and employees.
 The district conducts re-inspections every three years.
-The Onondaga-Cortland-Madison BOCES safety department was contracted to complete the 2010 triennial inspection of all facilities and update the asbestos management plan, which is available for your review in the district office in C.S.
+The Onondaga-Cortland-Madison BOCES safety department is contracted to complete the triennial inspection of all facilities and update the asbestos management plan, which is available for your review in the district office in C.S.
 Driver Middle School, 2 Reed Parkway, Marcellus.

 New York State requires schools to track each student’s Body Mass Index (BMI) and weight status category as part of school health examinations.
 Every year, the NYS Department of Health will survey some schools for the number of pupils in each of six possible weight status categories.
 If Marcellus is surveyed by the state, the district will share summary group data only, not individual names or information.
 Parents who wish to exclude their child’s data from such group calculations must contact the child’s school nurse.

 Child Abuse Hotline Notification

 If you suspect a child is being abused or maltreated (neglected), report it by calling 1-800-342-3720, a toll-free 24-hour hotline operated by the New York State Office of Children and Family Services.
 If you believe a child is in immediate danger, call 911 or your local police department.
 Information about reporting child abuse and maltreatment (neglect) is available online at http://ocfs.ny.gov/main/cps/